You've heard about electric cars.

 Transportation makes up the biggest share of the US’s carbon emissions, and passenger cars are 59 % of that cateogry.
 Fully electric cars have no tailpipe emissions and hybrids often produce far less tailpipe pollution than a conventional car.
 Overall, an electric vehicle has around 54% less carbon impact over its lifetime than a gas burning car - including battery materials.

 Silent.
 Instant torque.
 Less braking.
 The latest Tesla Model S can clock 0-60 MPH in less than 2 seconds.
 Mustang Mach-E can have a whopping 429 horsepower and 512 lb-ft of torque.
-These are some of the reasons that EVs are fun to drive.
+In fact, the biggest predictor of drivers switching to an electric is...being in an electric car.
+They are just. that. fun.

 Studies show that an average EV driver who charges at home can save $800-1000 a year compared to a combustion engine vehicle.
 When you add in lower maintenance costs and possible incentives, getting an EV may be more affordable than you thought.